github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 ## File systems

-{% data variables.product.prodname_dotcom %} executes actions and shell commands in specific directories on the virtual machine.
-The file paths on virtual machines are not static.
+{% data variables.product.prodname_dotcom %} executes actions and shell commands in specific directories on the runner image.
+The file paths on runner images are not static.
 Use the environment variables {% data variables.product.prodname_dotcom %} provides to construct file paths for the `home`, `workspace`, and `workflow` directories.

 | Directory | Environment variable | Description |
 |-----------|----------------------|-------------|